Sharing Data with University Educational and Administrative Audiences

 - Data suppression or masking is not needed for reporting containing only public data

-- Data will be shared in a number of ways including following methods:
+- Data will be shared in a number of ways, including the following methods:

 - Through ad hoc reporting requests